rajeev-up15/my-own-db/README.md

-Python application that can connect to a user-provided data source (such as CSV or JSON), and allows the end user to run SQL-type queries,
+Python application that can connect to a user-provided data source (such as CSV or JSON), and allows the end user to run SQL-type queries.